cattracker.jpg

 1. Lifetime Registration Form - R2

-2. Desexing Certificate – a certificate, letter or clear receipt from a veterinarian showing the microchip number and date of desexing, or a statutory declaration from the owner that the animal has been desexed.
+2. Desexing Certificate – a certificate, letter or clear receipt from a veterinarian showing the microchip number and date of desexing.
+A statutory declaration can also be completed by the owner which declares the animal as being desexed if the above mentioned documents cannot be obtained and provided.

 NSW Pet Registry